Nutter Butter Owl Cookies

 Tips for Perfect Nutter Butter Owl Cookies

-• Melt the chocolate gently: I melt candy melts in short microwave bursts and stir well between each round.
-This keeps the chocolate smooth and easy to work with.
+• Melt chocolate in short intervals and stir often to keep it smooth and easy to work with.

 Angled view of Nutter Butter owl cookies on a white birch-patterned background, each coated in melted chocolate and decorated with cookie eyes, yellow beaks, and almond slice wings, shown as an easy no-bake fall dessert.